genesiscommunitysuccess/docs/versioned_docs/version-2023.1/04_web/02_web-components/03_interaction/09_modal.md

 id: modal
 keywords: [web, web components, modal]
 tags:
   - web
   - web components
   - modal
 ---

-A modal component will prevent the user from interacting with other content on the page.
+A modal is a type of `dialog` that prevents the user from interacting with other content on the page.
 An alternative is the [dialog](../../../../web/web-components/interaction/dialog/) component.

 As defined by the [W3C](https://w3c.github.io/aria-practices/#dialog_modal):